cyber-vault/website/content/en/docs/Protocols/Network/SIP/_index.md

 ```

 ### Starting a session
-When user A starts a session he sends an F1 INVITE to user B. This causes device B to send a F2 RINGING back to user A.
+When user A starts a session he sends an F1 INVITE to user B this could be through the proxy server.
+This causes device B to send a F2 RINGING back to user A.

 If user B picks up the device the F3 200 OK is send to user A. This will trigger a ACK if the packet has been acknowledged.